Kalinga Ink Adventure Part 1: Traveling to Buscalan and Getting to Whang-Od

 Assuming you’re coming from Manila, take a Tabuk-bound bus.
 Victory Liner-Kamias has two nightly trips to Tabuk (about PHP700): One leaves at 7:00 P.M. and the other at 8:00 P.M.
 Travel time is nine to 13 hours, so you’ll arrive at Tabuk at around 5 A.M. on the average.
 Get off the bus at the stop in front of St. William’s Cathedral.

 Take a Bontoc-bound bus (PHP150) or jeepney (PHP130) that traverses Tinglayan—the town where Buscalan belongs—at Dangwa Station, which is located a short distance across from where the bus dropped you off.
-First few trips arrive at around 6:30-7:00 AM, and the ride usually takes three to five hours.
+The first few trips arrive at around 6:30-7:00 AM, and the ride usually takes three to five hours.
 Feeling adventurous?
 Ride top load!

-There will be a couple of stops along the way for dropping and picking-up passengers but get off at Barangay Bugnay in Tinglayan.
+There will be a couple of stops along the way for dropping and picking up passengers but get off at Barangay Bugnay in Tinglayan.
 This is where your two-hour hike begins.
 However, if you’re too beat from your trip, you can take a habal-habal up to the turning point for PHP100, but once you reach the drop-off, there’s no other way to reach Buscalan but to trek your way up.

 Windowseat Travel Tip: You might need to kill some time while waiting for the Bontoc-bound buses, jeepneys, and vans, so go and enjoy a nice cup of freshly-brewed Kalinga coffee at Audrey’s Store across St. William’s Cathedral.
 Feel free to chit-chat with the locals and fellow travelers.